Customizing Page Views

 data-sg-visittrigger a full page transition (e.g., sidebar links, show/edit links) - Partial updates — links with

-Pagination and sort links include props_at parameters so the server only renders the relevant subtrees, keeping updates fast.
+Nested has_many pagination links include props_at parameters so the server only renders the relevant subtree, keeping updates fast.